 - Control securities are restricted because of who holds them, not how they were acquired.
 Even registered shares become restricted when held by an affiliate.

-Rule 144 is the primary mechanism for selling restricted and control securities into the public market.
+The SEC's restricted-stock resale rule is the primary mechanism for selling restricted and control securities into the public market.

 Holding Period Requirements